shapeshift/docs/integrators.md

 # ShapeShift DAO Engineering Workstream: Technical Integration Process

 This document outlines the process for technical teams to add new features to ShapeShift.
-If you’re interested in offering or requesting a bounty for another technical team to add a feature to ShapeShift, see [How to offer a bounty to integrate your feature with app.shapeshift.com](https://forum.shapeshift.com/t/how-to-offer-a-bounty-to-integrate-your-feature-with-app-shapeshift-com/1249).
+If you’re interested in offering or requesting a bounty for another technical team to add a feature to ShapeShift, see [Offer Bounties](offer.md).
 To find and apply for open bounties for large features, visit the [forum](https://forum.shapeshift.com/tags/c/workstream-discussion/engineering/15/bounty).

 #### Background: